 The Controller Area Network (CAN) is used on board of automobiles and also in industrial applications.
 The industrial bussystem DeviceNet is based on CAN hardware.
 CAN is a two-wire differential bus used to control actuators and to read out sensors.
 The bus allows data exchange between different devices.
 The signal behavior in time is shown in the figure below.
-The signal wires are marked CAN\L and CAN\H. There is also a common (reference wire) CAN\GND.
+The signal wires are marked CAN_L and CAN_H.
+There is also a common (reference wire) CAN_GND.
 Data traffic is continuous.

 To check CAN Bus, ScopeMeter Channel A and B are on and DC coupled.
 The recommended probes are Fluke 10:1 probes.
+Connect the probes as shown below.